Azure/azure-sdk-for-go/sdk/keyvault/azkeys/README.md

 ```

 ### Delete a key
-[`BeginDeleteKey`](https://aka.ms/azsdk/python/keyvault-keys/docs#azure.keyvault.keys.KeyClient.begin_delete_key) requests Key Vault delete a key, returning a poller which allows you to wait for the deletion to finish.
+[`BeginDeleteKey`](https://aka.ms/azsdk/go/keyvault-keys) requests Key Vault delete a key, returning a poller which allows you to wait for the deletion to finish.
 Waiting is helpful when the vault has [soft-delete][soft_delete] enabled, and you want to purge (permanently delete) the key as soon as possible.
-When [soft-delete][soft_delete] is disabled, `begin_delete_key` itself is permanent.
+When [soft-delete][soft_delete] is disabled, `BeginDeleteKey` itself is permanent.

 ```go
 import (